moehriegitt/hob3l/README.md

-The difference of the conversion technique is visible in the model view of the STL, where the 2D CSG slicing technique clearly shows the
+The difference of the conversion technique is visible in the model view of the STL, where the 2D CSG slicing technique clearly shows the layers, e.g. for a real-life example sliced a 0.2mm with Hob3l.
+The top is OpenSCAD's output in Slic3r, the bottom is Hob3l's output in
-layers:
+Slic3r:

 ![OpenSCAD model](img/useless-model-openscad.jpg)
 ![Hob3l model](img/useless-model-hob3l.jpg)

-The final result of the slicer, however, is indistinguishable (I was unable to replicate the exact same view, so the Moir&eacute; patterns are different -- but the result is really the same):
+The final result of the slicer, however, is indistinguishable (I was unable to replicate the exact same view, so the Moir&eacute; patterns are different -- but the result is really the same), again OpenSCAD output top, Hob3l bottom:

 ![OpenSCAD preview](img/useless-preview-openscad.jpg)
 ![Hob3l preview](img/useless-preview-hob3l.jpg)